 Look ahead at your diary and check you’ve got everything you need to get to the meetings you are attending.
 Nearly every week I have some requirement to travel, so I sort out my tickets in advance.
 I can either have them posted to the house so they are ready, or I collect at the station (it’s trains for me – I don’t fly much anymore).

 Equally, if you have hotels to reserve that you haven’t done yet, make that a Friday job.
-It’s cheaper and more relaxing to know that you have these arrangements already made.
+It’s cheaper and more relaxing to know that you have these arrangements already made than trying to do it the day before.

 Confirm all the meeting rooms you’ve booked: you’ll spot any slots that you’ve failed to reserved.